-D. Payment terms are as follows:

-- Reservation fees are chargeable upon conclusion of the reservation contract between the Railway Undertaking and Eurotunnel.
-They are payable at the start of the month following the date(s) scheduled for the train's crossing (5th working day). - Access fees are chargeable upon the running of the train(s) and are payable at the start of the month following the train(s) running date (5th working day). - Administration costs, where applicable, are chargeable upon conclusion of the reservation contract (or ad-hoc request) and payable at the start of the month following its conclusion (5th working day).

-E. In the event of technical breakdown of a freight train in the Channel Fixed Link involving a stationary period exceeding 15 minutes, the access fee is supplemented by the charge for a 100km/h Offer 3 path for the charging period of departure of the train involved.
+- D. Payment terms are as follows: - Reservation fees are chargeable upon conclusion of the reservation contract between the Railway Undertaking and Eurotunnel.
+They are payable at the start of the month following the date(s) scheduled for the train's crossing (5th working day after invoice date). - Access fees are chargeable upon the running of the train(s) and are payable at the start of the month following the train(s) running date (5th working day after invoice date). - Administration costs, where applicable, are chargeable upon conclusion of the reservation contract (or ad-hoc request) and payable at the start of the month following its conclusion (5th working day after invoice date). - Payment delays will give rise to late payment interest charges (IBOR+3%) applied from the invoice date. - E. In the event of technical breakdown of a freight train in the Channel Fixed Link involving a stationary period exceeding 15 minutes, the access fee is supplemented by the charge for a 100km/h Offer 3 path for the charging period of departure of the train involved.
 This charge is reduced by 20% if the train operator organises its own shunting service within the timeframe afforded by the RCC for the train's rescue.
-Eurotunnel may decide at its discretion to renounce to apply the balance (80%) of this charge if the operator presents an effective reliability enhancement plan for the defective traction unit, preventing the future recurrence of the failure involved (and taking into account the previous breakdown history of this equipment).
+Eurotunnel may objectively justify to renounce to apply the balance (80%) of this charge if the operator presents an effective reliability enhancement plan for the defective traction unit, preventing the future recurrence of the failure involved (and taking into account the previous breakdown history of this equipment).